LucasDelfino92/morrowindsharp/main.md

   - [X] 00 MWSE

 [**Flies (ProfArmitage Edit)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Flies%201.2%20(ProfArmitage%20Edit).zip)
 Adds a visual effect to all vanilla flies sound emitters.
-Now everywhere you can hear flies buzzing, you'll be able to actually see fly swarms too.
-Original mod by **R-Zero**, with additional fixes by **ProfArmitage**.
+Now everywhere you can hear flies buzzing, you'll be able to actually see fly swarms too. [**Link**](https://www.nexusmods.com/morrowind/mods/43481/) to original mod by **R-Zero**.
+Additional fixes by **ProfArmitage**.

 [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973) (MWSE)
 Adds a configurable heat haze shader with region and weather conditions selectable in the mod configuration menu.
 The shader gets faster and stronger when closer to lava pools.